cms-gem-daq-project/sw_utils/v3ElectronicsUserGuide.md

 #### Over Fiber: `gbt.py`

 To program the GBTx over the fiber link it must be at least minimally fused (so that it locks to the fiber link) and the `I2C` jumper for the GBTx in question must *not* be in place (e.g. open circuit).
-Before proceeding please check that the GBTx communication is good by following instructions under Section [Checking GBTx Status on a Given OH](LINK).
+Before proceeding please check that the GBTx communication is good by following instructions to check the GBTx status on a given ON under Section [GBT_READY Registers](#gbt_ready-registers).
 Once communication is enabled exectue the following procedure:

 1. login to the CTP7 of choice as `gemuser` (e.g. `ssh gemuser@eagle60`),
 2. Once logged in, to configure GBT `X` of OH `Y` execute: